amoghmv/about-me/README.md

 ### 🔁 Why the Shift?

-- I've always worked with numbers — but wanted more control over the tools that interpret them
+- I've always worked with numbers, but wanted more control over the tools that interpret them
-- Business taught me to ask the right questions.
+- Business/Finance taught me to ask the right questions.
 Now I’m learning how to answer them with *code*
-- Exploring Python, SQL, statistics, and visualization — with a focus on clarity over hype
+- Exploring Python, SQL, statistics, and visualization, with a focus on clarity, not just raw hype.

 ---